George Edmundson (footballer)

-Samuel George Alan Edmundson (born 15 August 1997) is an English professional footballer who plays as a centre-back for EFL League One club Ipswich Town.
+Samuel George Alan Edmundson (born 15 August 1997) is an English professional footballer who plays as a centre-back for EFL Championship club Middlesbrough.

 Born in Manchester, Edmundson began his career at Oldham Athletic, joining the club's academy in 2013 and going on to make his senior debut in 2015.
 He spent six years at Oldham, spending time out on loan at Ramsbottom United, Alfreton Town and AFC Fylde during his time at the club.
 In June 2019, He joined Scottish club Rangers from Oldham.
 He spent two seasons at Rangers, including spending time out on loan at Derby County in 2021.
-He signed for Ipswich Town in July 2021.
+He signed for Ipswich Town in July 2021 and is spending time out on loan to Middlesbrough.

 Career

 Oldham Athletic

 Edmundson signed for Oldham Athletic on a two-year scholarship on 14 July 2013 at the age of 15.
 He signed a one-year professional contract on 13 May 2015.
 He was first included in a senior matchday squad on 22 August 2015, remaining an unused substitute in a 1–1 League One draw against Shrewsbury Town at Boundary Park.
 Nine days later, away to the same opposition, he made his senior debut in the first round of the Football League Trophy, playing the full 90 minutes of a 0–2 defeat at the New Meadow.
 He made 3 appearances for Oldham during his first season in senior football, whilst also spending time on loan at Northern Premier League side Ramsbottom United.

 He made his first appearance of the 2016–17 season on 30 August, starting in a 4–5 home defeat against Carlisle United in an EFL Trophy group stage match.
 Edmundson made 5 appearances for Oldham during the season, while also spending time out on loan at Alfreton Town.

 On 13 October 2017, Edmundson joined National League side AFC Fylde on a one-month loan deal along with teammate Jamie Stott.
 After impressing in his loan spell at AFC Fylde, Edmundson returned to Oldham Athletic in January 2018, working his way into the first-team upon his return.
 He scored his first goal for Oldham on the final day of the 2017–18 season, netting in a 2–2 draw with Northampton Town.
 He made 17 appearances for Oldham during the season, scoring once.

 He started the opening match of the 2018–19 season against Milton Keynes Dons.
 On 16 August 2018, Edmundson signed a two-year contract extension with Oldham until the summer of 2020.
 He scored his first goal of the season in a 3–1 away win against Cambridge United on 17 November.
-During the 2018–19 season, Edmundson formed an impressive partnership with veteran defender Peter Clarke, being named in the EFL League Two Team of the Season, while also winning Oldham’s Players’ Player of the Season award.
+During the 2018–19 season, Edmundson formed an impressive partnership with veteran defender Peter Clarke, being named in the EFL League Two Team of the Season, while also winning Oldham's Players' Player of the Season award.
 In total, he made 54 appearances in all competitions over the course of the season, scoring twice.